urbanvanilla/midisynctools/README.md

 	subprocess.Popen(["xterm", "-e", "sudo", "/home/pi/LCD-show/MPI4008-show"], cwd="/home/pi/LCD-show")

 Change 'MPI4008-show' to the script that installs your LCD display device.
 If it is not a driver included in LCD-show, then this may have different functionality.
-You can conversely delete the Touch Display and Monitor Display buttons if you don't have a Touch display or need to change the display drivers between touch screen and normal HDMI/monitor output.
+You can conversely delete the Touch Display and Monitor Display buttons if you don't have a Touch display or the need to change the display drivers between touch screen and normal HDMI/monitor output.

 ## Caveats